Strengthening Signals through Interoperability: U.S. and Philippine Armies Pursue Joint Force Communications

-A Philippine Army soldier assigned to the Philippine Army Signal Corps Regiment signaling a thumbs up on a radio check during Salaknib 24 at Fort Magsaysay, Philippines, 17 April 2024.
+U.S. Army Sgt.
+Arturo Cortez, a Signal Operations Support Specialist assigned to the 3rd Infantry Brigade Combat Team, 25th Infantry Division holds up a Tactical Voice Bridge for display during Salaknib 24 at Fort Magsaysay, Philippines, 17 April 2024.

 |Date Taken: